guidefari/here_hugo/content/playlist/wake-up-go.md

 {{<youtube pIgZ7gMze7A>}}

 Ending with this song was perfect because of the full circle moment of admitting, “I am a simp” and spending as much time with my baby brings me joy, even though the first song was all about respecting yourself not to stay in a relationship that is not mutually beneficial.
 Fact, if you are a simp, find another simp, the pouring into each other is beautiful.

+I cannot help it, anytime it plays, the infectious hook gets me in all sorts of a happy mood and I can deal with tasks at hand and in this case, lifing.

 ---